philosss/clinica-balsamica/README.md

         npm start

 ## How do I deploy this to Heroku

-Do this only if you are the team administrator.
-Once you have setup heroku according to the manual, just type:
+*Do this only if you are the team administrator*.

+1. Setup heroku and/or login according to the manual

+2.  just type:

-    git push
+        git push heroku master